PabloBotin/IndependentStudy/mkdocs/docs/sections/grid_types.md

 Effect of Mesh Refinement on the accuracy of the solution.
 </p>

 The figure above shows the L2 error of the velocity field compared to the Poiseuille analytical solution, plotted against mesh resolution.
 The concave shape of the curve illustrates how the **error decreases with finer grids**, demonstrating the proper convergence behavior of the numerical method.
 However, after a certain resolution, the gain in accuracy becomes marginal compared to the increase in computational cost.
-Identifying this balance point—where further refinement offers diminishing returns—is a key challenge in practical CFD simulations.
+Identifying this balance point is a key challenge in practical CFD simulations.

-To further highlight this tradeoff, the figure below shows how the **simulation time increases with mesh resolution**.
-As expected, computational cost rises steeply with finer grids, reinforcing the importance of choosing a resolution that offers sufficient accuracy without excessive runtime.
+The figure below shows how the **simulation time increases with mesh resolution**.
+As expected, computational cost rises steeply with finer grids, highlighting the importance of choosing a resolution that offers sufficient accuracy without excessive runtime.

 ![Simulation Time vs. Mesh Resolution](../images/simulation_time_vs_resolution.png)
 <p style="text-align: center; font-size: 0.9em; color: #666;">